biovcnet/python/Lesson7Pandas/README.md

 * DataFrames are still compatible with other python library functions

-* Lists and libraries that been sorted or manipulated in parallel can be combined into a DataFrame
+* Lists and libraries that have been sorted or manipulated in parallel can be combined into a DataFrame

 ## The DataFrame Structure